modulocity/automationstationgame.com/_posts/devlog-22.md

 ## Destructible Rocks

 In [devlog #8](/blog/devlog-8), I showed off a new method for mining ore.
-Using your trusty mining laser, you can heat up an ore-rich rock until it explodes into like chunks of ore, ready to be smelted.
+Using your trusty mining laser, you can heat up an ore-rich rock until it explodes into chunks of ore, ready to be smelted.

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/TlMAi3p.mp4" type="video/mp4" />